RocketChat/RC4Community/app/components/auth/firebase/README.md

 1. set up environment variables for firebase config in `.env.local`

 ```
-# Environment variables for firebase-admin.
+# Environment variables for firebase-admin
-# You can also find these values in the service-key.json file that you downloaded from firebase.
+GOOGLE_CREDS_PATH=required, path to your service account json file that you downloaded from firebase console.

+#Alternatively you can set values for projectId, privateKey, clientEmail individually.
+Though service account json file will be prefered.
 FIREBASE_PROJECT_ID=required
 FIREBASE_PRIVATE_KEY=required
 FIREBASE_CLIENT_EMAIL=required